istaykov/ofcom_broadband/README.md

 # Fixed Broadband Coverage Analysis (2019 - 2023)

 # Project Background
 This project analyzes broadband coverage across the United Kingdom from 2019 to 2023, focusing on key metrics such as Superfast Broadband (SFBB), Ultrafast Broadband (UFBB), Full Fibre, and Gigabit availability.
-Using data from Ofcom, the aim was to assess broadband accessibility, identify trends, and highlight disparities across local authority areas.
+The primary goals is to evaluate broadband accessibility, identify trends, and uncover disparities across local authority areas.
+Data from Ofcom's broadband report was utilised, ensuring the findings are grounded in reliable sources.

 # Data Structure & Initial Checks

-The dataset was initially loaded in DataFrame due to faster processing times for data cleaning tasks.
-The data was inspected for anomalies, cleaned and then stored in MongoDB database with 1870 records spanning 374 local authority areas over five years.
-The data was loaded into a Pandas DataFrame for further analysis.
+The dataset was derived from Ofcom's annual reports and structured to span 374 local authorities over five years, resulting in 1870 records.
+Key steps in data preparation included:

+* **Initial Inspection:** Ensured data completeness and absence of duplicates.
+* **Cleaning:** Addressed inconsistencies across CSV files, such as varying column names and ambiguous data.
+* **Storage:** Data was structured and stored in a MongoDB database for accessibility and further analysis.
+Columns included broadband availability metrics, local authority names and codes.
+* **Summary:** The dataset was analysed using Pandas to verify integrity, showing clean and usable records with proper alignment across years.

 # Executive Summary